 You can also work without an employer in jobs such as promotion, copywriting, tutoring, or web design.
 Check with your tax office to see if you need a trade license for this.

 You have to distinguish between a compulsory internship, a voluntary internship, and an internship abroad.
 As the name suggests, a compulsory internship is an integral part of your studies.
 Employers do not have to pay a minimum wage for compulsory internships.
 Therefore, you often earn nothing or very little during a compulsory internship.
 The situation is different for voluntary internships: If it lasts longer than three months, you are entitled to the minimum wage.
 The CBS International Business School attaches great importance to practical experience.
 Both the Bachelor's and Master's degree programmes include a compulsory internship.
 This way, all students can gain practical experience in order to be able to apply what they have learned in real situations.
 Companies place a lot of value on relevant practical experience when hiring new staff.
-You can find out more about the internship at the CBS here.
+You can find out more about integrated mandatory internships in our study programme.Here you can find more information about internships in Germany for international students.

 A good way is your network: Ask your flatmates, fellow students, and friends about job opportunities.
 Best case scenario, they can recommend you and you'll already know what to expect.
 Otherwise, there are job portals like stellenwerk.de, appjobs or Young Capital that filter jobs according to the city and feature up-to-date listing.
 CBS enables its students to work in a wide variety of areas, be it in teaching as a student assistant or in different departments of the administration.
 In addition, the CBS Career Service Center has many current job advertisements for CBS students in its own job portal.